 Hello [Guest Name], welcome to [Hotel Name].

-Your stay begins on [Date], and check-in starts at [Time].
+Your stay begins on [Date], with check-in from [Time].

 Why it works